boltops-tools/aws-mfa-secure/README.md

 ## Exports

-You can also generate the exports script.
+You can also generate an exports script.
+The exports technique is useful for tools that do not yet support MFA.
+Using `AWS_*` env variables for credentials should allow those tools to work.
+Though, it may depend on the tool as they sometimes hardcode a credentials configuration.
+Example:

     $ aws-mfa-secure exports
     Please provide your MFA code: 147280